Lionsberg/old-lionsberg-wiki/Lionsberg Wiki Blogs/Above The Chaos by Jordan Nicholas/Above The Chaos, Introducing The Meta Game.md

 If you would like to be part of a Working Group to specifcally focus on the co-creation / design-build of the Meta Game and its associated Currencies and Energy Accounting, please let us know!

+Lastly - I fully recognize that there are A LOT of people out there working on similar games.
+The game we build should help and accelerate them all, while hopefully inviting and integrating all similar emergent ideas into some higher order form of functional unity that _might work._

+This is going to be fun!
+Let's Co-Create and Play The Game!

 With Love, In Community,

 ~ J